totalnoMartina/moon-child-yoga/README.md

 I tested the webpage using the Lighthouse in my Chrome Browser and the image shows the results
 ![](readme-images/lighthouse-testing.png?raw=true)

-Finally fixed width of webside and found a solution on [Stackoverflow]https://stackoverflow.com/questions/36822955/how-to-get-rid-of-horizontal-scroll-of-a-page
+Fixed width of webside and found a solution on [Stackoverflow]https://stackoverflow.com/questions/36822955/how-to-get-rid-of-horizontal-scroll-of-a-page

 ## Browser Compatibility

-Firefox testing - the borders around images which are white and grey in Chrome Browser, turn out dark/black in Firefox Display.
+Firefox testing - the borders around images are made originally white and grey in Chrome Browser,borders on homepage appear dark/black in Firefox Display and while scrolling over the content the Firefox Browser 'blinks' (blackens the whole screen for a second) from scroll to scroll.

 ![Firefox Display](readme-images/firefox-display.png?raw=true)